CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

 1. Open a terminal

+1. Start a database tunnel (if not already running)

+1. Open another terminal

+1. Connect to database via a psql shell

-1. Import the backed up CSV files to the backup schema
+1. Import the backed up CSV files to the backup schema by running the following in the psl shell

    *Example for sandbox:*